 For information on setting up matrices and custom attributes in Retail, refer to:

-For information on managing the visibility of products in eCom, click here.
+For information about syncing and visibility of products in eCom, click here.

 When you create or edit a matrix in your Retail account, you can sort the order in which its attributes appear in your eCom store.